 The Atlantic last month published a disgraceful piece of “journalism” titled “The Shadow Network of Anti-Vax Doctors” that perfectly encapsulates everything that is wrong with the mainstream media’s reporting on the subject of vaccines.

-I could point out how the article asserts that the Hepatitis B vaccine can’t cause allergies and to support that contention cites the CDC website; how if you search for the word “allergy” on that page, you’ll see that the CDC cites a single study which it says found no evidence the HepB vaccine was linked with allergy problems; how if you read the abstract of that study, you’ll see that it only followed the infant subjects for 21 days and found no significant difference in the rate of allergic reactions between those who received the vaccine and those who didn’t; how this illustrates how The Atlantic has confused the adverse event of an allergic reaction to the vaccine with the long-term adverse health outcome of the development of allergic disease; how this study did not look at whether HepB might cause the latter; how the HepB vaccine contains aluminum, a known neurotoxin, as an adjuvant; and how there is in fact a risk that the aluminum in the HepB vaccine could cause allergic disease at least in a genetically susceptible sub-population; and how the CDC’s recommendation that all infants, regardless of whether the mother is a carrier, should on the very first day of their lives receive a vaccine intended to prevent a disease transmitted through sex only puts infants at unnecessary risk.
+I could point out how the article asserts that the Hepatitis B vaccine can’t cause allergies and to support that contention cites the CDC website; how if you search for the word “allergy” on that page, you’ll see that the CDC cites a single study which it says found no evidence the HepB vaccine was linked with allergy problems; how if you read the abstract of that study, you’ll see that it only followed the infant subjects for 21 days and found no significant difference in the rate of allergic reactions between those who received the vaccine and those who didn’t; how this illustrates how The Atlantic has confused the adverse event of an allergic reaction to the vaccine with the long-term adverse health outcome of the development of allergic disease; how this study did not look at whether HepB might cause the latter; how the HepB vaccine contains aluminum, a known neurotoxin, as an adjuvant; and how there is in fact a risk that the aluminum in the HepB vaccine could cause allergic disease at least in a genetically susceptible sub-population; and how the CDC’s recommendation that all infants, regardless of whether the mother is a carrier, should on the very first day of their lives receive a vaccine intended to prevent a disease transmitted through sex and shared needles only puts infants at unnecessary risk.

 I could point out how the article quotes a doctor pointing out that kids are “supposed to get childhood illnesses, it’s what builds the immune system”, and dismisses this by stating that “Mainstream medical groups counter that obtaining immunity from inoculations is not deadly; meanwhile, spreading a communicable disease can cause many deaths”; how this simply begs the question, failing to address the point the doctor was making and falsely implying that vaccine-induced immunity is the same as natural immunity; how in fact public vaccine policy has resulted in the most vulnerable members of society–infants–being at increased risk of getting measles in the event of an outbreak due the inferiority of vaccine-induced immunity, the absence of the natural boosting from routine exposure to the virus, and the decreased ability of mothers to pass on protective antibodies to their babies through their breastmilk; and how studies have shown that in fact acquiring immunity through natural infection has been linked to a decreased risk for numerous diseases, including Parkinson’s disease, cardiovascular disease, and chronic lymphoid leukemia.